hashicorp/terraform-provider-azurerm/website/docs/r/managed_application.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `kind` - (Required) The kind of the managed application.
+* `kind` - (Required) The kind of the managed application to deploy.
 Possible values are `MarketPlace` and `ServiceCatalog`.
 Changing this forces a new resource to be created.

-* `managed_resource_group_name` - (Required) The name of the target resource group which holds all the resources that are required by the managed application.
+* `managed_resource_group_name` - (Required) The name of the target resource group where all the resources deployed by the managed application will reside.
 Changing this forces a new resource to be created.

-* `application_definition_id` - (Optional) The fully qualified path of managed application definition ID.
+* `application_definition_id` - (Optional) The application definition ID to deploy.

-* `parameters` - (Optional) The name and value pairs that define the managed application parameters.
+* `parameters` - (Optional) A mapping of name and value pairs to pass to the managed application as parameters.

 * `plan` - (Optional) One `plan` block as defined below.